mojotech/jeet/README.md

 LiveReload Installation
 ---

+**Note:** *This only works with the Jeet NPM Package or the Roots installation.
+LiveReload support of various Stylus libraries is touchy at best and requires special tools.*

-- If you're using Sublime Text, disable your LiveReload plugin with it
+- If you're using Sublime Text, disable the Sublime Text LiveReload plugin
 - Install a LiveReload [browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-)
 - Once `jeet watch` is working it will notify you that LiveReload is active, open your browser and activate your LiveReload browser extension (usually just by clicking on it).